taskcluster/taskcluster-github/docs/taskcluster-yml-v1.md

 * `as_slugid` - a function which, given a label, will generate a slugid.
 Multiple calls with the same label for the same event will generate the same slugid, but different slugids in different events.
 Use this to generate taskIds, etc.

+Although the Github documentation does not make it clear, each ref that is updated in a `git push` operation triggers a distinct event.

 ## Task Definition and Examples

 ### Github Events